thagen15/AIWithFriends/README.md

 ## Compiling and Running:

 Our program was written in Python.
 To run the program one needs to have python installed on his system.
-Once this requirement is covered running the program is as easy as opening the command line, navigating to where the file is saved and typing “python *file_name” and hitting enter.
+Once this requirement is covered running the program is as easy as opening the command line, navigating to where the file is saved and open 3 terminals:
+- In one terminal run python AI_With_Friends.py
+- in another terminals run python Kushagra.py
+- Finally run python referee.py AI_With_Friends Kushagra

 ## Utility Function: